EricMTodd/code_wars/give_me_a_diamond/README.md

 https://www.codewars.com/kata/give-me-a-diamond/train/javascript

+### Personal note: The underlines below are meant to be asteriks, but vscode keeps changing them on save to underlines.

 This kata is to practice simple string output.
 Jamie is a programmer, and James' girlfriend.
 She likes diamonds, and wants a diamond string from James.
 Since James doesn't know how to make this happen, he needs your help.

 ### Task: